kiyagak/Nessus-Portfolio/README.md

 		sudo systemctl status nessusd

-- Configure Nessus through the web interface:
-- Open a web browser and go to:
+- Configure Nessus through the web interface by opening a web browser and going to:

 		https://localhost:8834/